 Fries with mayonaise

 When you order fries in a snackbar you’ll generally have more options.
-Apart from mayonaise, you could choose for a saté sauce (Indonesian peanut sauce) or a patatje oorlog (literally: war fries) that will come with a combination of saté sauce, mayonaise and raw onions.
+Apart from mayonaise, you can choose saté sauce (Indonesian peanut sauce) or a patatje oorlog (literally: war fries) that will come with a combination of saté sauce, mayonaise and raw onions.
 I know.
 It’s weird.This will taste so much better after a couple of beers…

 Can I eat other food than Dutch food in restaurants?

 Yes!
-It is good to know that most restaurants in Holland won’t serve you typically Dutch food.
-Dutch people don’t go out for dinner that often, and if they do, they prefer food that they wouldn’t prepare at home.
+It’s good to know that most restaurants in Holland won’t serve you typically Dutch food.
+Dutch people don’t go out for dinner that often.
+If they do, they prefer food that they wouldn’t prepare at home.

 Fancy restaurants usually serve French style food.
 Next to that, there are a lot of restaurants serving foreign food.
-There are many immigrant communities in Holland that all brought their own cuisine with them.
+There are many migrant communities in Holland that all brought their own cuisine with them.
+The most notable examples are Indonesian and Surinamese restaurants.
 Modern Dutch chefs are into fusion, mixing Asian and European styles of cooking.
 A recent trend is the use of locally produced ingredients